queryluke/masseffect-5e/static/data/rules/09-02-movement-and-position.md

 Every meter of movement in difficult terrain costs 1 extra meter.
 This rule is true even if multiple things in a space count as difficult terrain.

-Low furniture, crates, trashcans, rubble, undergrowth, steep stairs, snow, and shallow bogs are examples of difficult terrain.
+Low furniture, crates, trash cans, rubble, undergrowth, steep stairs, snow, and shallow bogs are examples of difficult terrain.
 The space of another creature, whether hostile or not, also counts as difficult terrain.